justinjest/python-essentials/assignments/05DataCleaningAndValidation1.md

 4. Create a "buying_patterns" pivot table from the data.
 The index should be the 'Purchase_Category'.
 The columns should be 'Gender' and 'Income_Level'.
 The value you sum should be 'Purchase_Amount'.
 Print out the resulting DataFrame.

 5. Create a "demographics" pivot table from the ecommerce DataFrame.
-You want two levels of index, on 'Income_Level' and 'Education'.
+You want two levels of index, on 'Income_Level' and 'Education_Level'.
 For columns you want 'Marital_Status'.
 You want to count the 'Customer_ID' values.
 Print out the resulting DataFrame.

 ### **Task 2: Practice apply()**